 Understanding Quasi-Three-Level Lasers

-Ref.: encyclopedia article on four-level and three-level gain media
+Ref.: encyclopedia article on four-level and three-level laser gain media

 There are a lot of misconceptions concerning quasi-three-level lasers, which have once found their way into the scientific and technical literature and do not only persist there, but also occasionally reappear in new publications.
 This article addresses some of those.